parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~/lecture1]$ pwd
    /home/lecture1
    ```
    >Takes the user to the specified directory.
+This is not an error.

 3. Using the command with a path to a file as an argument: